Founder: Audrey Kaplan

 Audrey then went on to become a teacher for nine years in New York City, eight of which were spent at P.S.
 6, and one year spent teaching acting at the Upper Lab High School.
 She was a model teacher for New York City and trained numerous teachers.
 Her classroom was a visiting site for principals and teachers from both private and public schools all over the United States, as well as Columbia University Teachers College reading and writing workshops.

 In 1995, Audrey found a way to merge her passions for both education and theater by founding Applause Theatrical Workshops.
-She has directed over 25 productions at Applause while also coaching many children privately for performing arts schools, colleges, and professional auditions.
+She has directed and produced hundreds of productions at Applause while also coaching many children privately for performing arts schools, colleges, and professional auditions over the years.